Kuruc: The great kuruc uprisings

 In 1678, one of the most influential young noblemen of Upper Hungary and Transylvania, Emeric Thököly, declared war against the Habsburgs.
 In August 1678, Thököly's army occupied almost all of Lower and Upper Hungary.
 Habsburg rule in Royal Hungary quickly collapsed.
 The fugitives joined the Thököly Uprising and officially elected him as their leader in Szoboszló in January 1680.
 The kuruc troops merged with Thököly's own army, although changing fortunes and Thököly's subsequent alliance with the Ottomans would split the movement.
 In 1681, Emperor Leopold I re-established the Palatine of Hungary, and thus some grievances were removed and a less repressive policy was adopted, but this did not deter the Hungarians from revolting again.

 That time onwards, the history of the kurucs is synonymous with that of the two great anti-Habsburg uprisings in the Kingdom of Hungary between 1680 and 1711, i.e. the Thököly Uprising (1680–85) and Rákóczi's War of Independence (1703–1711).
 Although they are generally called kuruc wars, these anti-Habsburg uprisings had a much wider social base and more complex political aims than the original kuruc movements.
-See the history of the great kuruc uprisings under their respective leaders, Emeric Thököly and Francis II Rákóczi.